alexthissen/DockerWorkshop2017/docs/Lab2-DockerizingNETCore.md

 Run your application again.
 Which projects are effectively started?
 If some project is not running, start it by choosing Start, Debug instance from the right-click context menu of the project.

-> @icon-info-circle Does the application still work?
+> Does the application still work?

 Now that the projects are running from a Docker container, the application might not work anymore.
 If not, try and find out what might be causing the issue.